Drakmyth/drakmyth.github.io/_posts/2018-06-13-python-virtual-environments-and-pyenv-explained.md

 I ended up spending three days trying to get the system to work without it complaining pip wasn't installed or that I didn't have permission to do something.
 Many blog posts, [Stack Overflow][stack-overflow] questions, and re-created virtual machines later I finally got it working and (I think) I understand how everything fits together.
 My stance on it now?
 The way Python handles environments is pretty clever and powerful once you get it set up, but getting it to that point is a nightmare!

 For those of you who are as lost as I was, let me explain all the pieces to you in simple, understandable terms.
-Then I'll make a second post that shows you step by step how to get this all up and running slick as a whistle.
+Then I'll make [a second post][part2] that shows you step by step how to get this all up and running slick as a whistle.

 # Python